Rita Panahi: Media career

 In March 2018, Panahi began hosting The Friday Show on Sky News Live.

 Views

-Panahi is described as a conservative.

-She has been described as 'surprisingly' progressive on some social issues.
+Panahi has been described as conservative and right-wing.
+Conversely, she has been described as 'surprisingly' progressive on some social issues.
 Writing for SBS, Margaret Simons observed that Panahi hates homophobia and has argued in favour of women choosing single motherhood, as she has.

-In January 2015, Panahi sparred with Andrew O'Keefe on Weekend Sunrise over Islamic extremists.
-She said "We've got to stop ... pretending like Islam is like any other religion as far as being behind incidences of terror" and "if you value the rights of women you’d have issues with the burqa".

-In January 2015, she wrote an article entitled "Islam, you have a very serious problem" which was published in the Daily Telegraph.
-News website New Matilda published an open letter critical of Panahi's article.

-In a debate over racism in early 2016, Panahi was on a team opposing ABC presenter Stan Grant.
-Panahi argued that Australia should not be characterised as racist.
+Against accusations of Australia being systemically racist, Panahi argued that the Commonwealth should not be characterised as such.

 In January 2017, Panahi was encouraged by Michael Kroger to stand for Liberal Party pre-selection in the Victorian state electorate of Frankston.